secretGeek/clowncar/README.md

 The AsciiFont is from here --  http://patorjk.com/software/taag/#p=testall&f=Alpha&t=clowncar

-...and creating that just serves to remind me that *I friggin' hate clowns!*
+...and creating that just served to remind me that *I friggin' hate clowns!*

 Maybe I should've just gone with the emoticon.